AToMPM/atompm/doc/_build/html/_sources/new_language.txt

     * *boolean*: a boolean
     * *code*: a block of code
     * *file<pattern>*: a string which specifies the locatation of a file (such as a model).
 Attribute values have to match the specified pattern.
-    * *map<[keys...], [base-types...]>*: a dictionary with specified keys, and for each key, a value of the specified base-type.
+    * *map<[keys...],[base-types...]>*: a dictionary with specified keys, and for each key, a value of the specified base-type.
     * *list<base-type>*: a list of base-type values.
     * *ENUM(options...)*: a choice of several options.
     * *$ATTRIBUTE*: *map<[name,type,default],[string,string,string]>*
     * *$CARDINALITY*: *map<[dir,type,min,max],[string,string,string,string]>*
-    * *$EVENT*: *ENUM( pre-connect , pre-create , pre-disconnect , pre-delete , pre-edit , post-connect , post-create , post-disconnect , post-delete , post-edit )*
+    * *$EVENT*: *ENUM(pre-connect,pre-create,pre-disconnect,pre-delete,pre-edit,post-connect,post-create,post-disconnect,post-delete,post-edit)*
     * *$EVENT_HANDLER*: *map<[name,event,code],[string,$EVENT,code]>*
     * *$ARG*: *map<[name,type],[string,string]>*
     * *$METHOD*: *map<[name,args,returntype,body],[string,list<$ARG>,string,code]>*
 * **default** specifies the default value of the attribute.

 .. warning:: Default values need to evaluate to values that are of the specified type!

+.. warning:: When defining a map/ENUM, its keys/options are defined as a comma-separated list.
+Do NOT insert any whitespaces before or after the comma's, as these will be seen as part of the key/option name.

 Depending on the type, the editor presented to the user is different.
 For an int/float/string it is an input field, for code a text area, for a file the user is presented with a file browser, etc.